-The brilliant inventor Alexander Graham Bell found his greatest success with the telephone, but perhaps his highest profile effort at inventing came when he tried his hand at medicine in an effort to save the life of the president of the United States.
+The brilliant inventor Alexander Graham Bell found his greatest success with the telephone,.
+But perhaps his highest profile effort at inventing came when he tried his hand at medicine.
+He did it in an effort to save the life of the president of the United States.

 The assassination of James Garfield less than four months into his term of office on July 2, 1881 became one of the oddest spectacles in American history.

-Charles Guiteau was an insane, aspiring politician who shot Garfield at what he claimed was God’s direction because he believed the president wasn’t properly grateful for Guiteau’s political support – which consisted of publishing an unusual endorsement pamphlet.
+Charles Guiteau. an insane aspiring politician, shot Garfield at what he claimed was God’s direction.
+He believed the president didn’t show enough gratitude for Guiteau’s political support.
+That consisted of publishing an unusual endorsement pamphlet.

-Guiteau would become a newspaper sideshow right up until the moment he was hanged, reciting poems for his defense at trial and dancing up the gallows steps, waving to the assembled crowd and reciting one final poem, ‘I Am Going to the Lordy.’
+Guiteau then performed as a newspaper sideshow right up until his execution.
+He recited poems for his defense at trial and danced up the gallows steps.
+He waved to the assembled crowd and recited one final poem, ‘I Am Going to the Lordy.’
 One aspect of his defense was his claim that while he admitted shooting Garfield, he had not killed him.
-He blamed on the president’s inept medical care for his demise – and on that point he was probably correct.
+Guiteau blamed the president’s inept medical care for his demise – and on that point he was probably correct.

-Guiteau approached the president at a Washington, D.C., train station as he was attempting to leave the city for the New Jersey seashore.
+He had approached the president at a Washington, D.C., train station as he tried to leave the city for the New Jersey seashore.
 Guiteau shot him twice, one bullet grazing his shoulder and the other lodging in his body behind his pancreas.

 Some observers initially suspected – and quickly concluded they were wrong – that Vice President Chester Arthur was behind the shooting.
 That’s because after the deed Guiteau shouted: “I did it and I want to be arrested!
 Arthur is President now!”

 Had they left him alone, most medical experts have concluded, Garfield probably would have survived.
-As it was, the infection that set in following the shooting and multiple surgeries eventually overwhelmed him.
+However, the infection that set in following the shooting and multiple surgeries eventually overwhelmed him.

 Bell was developing what we would today call a metal detector – one of those devices that emits a crackling whine when waved over something metal.